lunalite/crossWordPuzzle/README.md

 Update 27/6/16
 - Made more table names into global variables stored in psl-config.php
 - Added a delete Crossword function
+- Moved crosswordAddition.php to ./crosswords folder
+- Added a deleteCrossword prompt in case of accidental deletion

 Update 26/6/16
 - Moved crosswords.php to ./crosswords from main folder.
 This folder will be for all crosswords-related stuff.